 The Libraries staff hold a depth of expertise via subject specialists who are available for personalized attention and are familiar with your discipline.
 For more immediate assistance, our staff are ready to respond to your reference questions virtually or in-person.
 Please visit this quick overview to learn about all the ways the libraries can help you with your research, teaching, and personal pursuits.

 Go Big Read is the Chancellor’s popular UW-Madison common reading program.
 The program engages members of the campus community and beyond in a shared, academically focused reading experience.
 Students, faculty, staff, and community members are invited to participate by reading the book and taking part in classroom discussions and campus events.
-The 2020-2021 book is Parkland by Dave Cullen.
-Visit the program website for more information on obtaining copies of the book, resources, etc. The program is project managed by the UW-Madison Libraries.
+The 2021-2022 book is Transcendent Kingdom by Yaa Gyasi.
+Visit the program website for more information on obtaining copies of the book, resources, etc. The Chancellor’s program is project managed by the UW-Madison Libraries.

 WISCIENCE the Wisconsin Institute for Science Education and Community Engagement, collaborates across and beyond campus to empower educators, advance science education and outreach, and broaden engagement in science, technology, engineering, and mathematics (STEM) for all.
 WISCIENCE promotes cross-college collaboration among university educators around issues in science education, offers a Teaching Fellows and Service Fellows training program for graduate students and postdoctoral scholars, and provides and coordinates mentor/mentee training for graduate students, postdocs, and faculty.
 WISCIENCE initiates and supports outreach efforts to improve K–12 science education, prepare future science undergraduates, and encourage general public engagement with the natural sciences.